Dependent measures in independent theories: Dependent Keisler measures

 (iii) There is a correspondence between global $\phi$-measures $\mu(x)$ and regular Borel probability measures on $S_{\phi}({\cal U})$.
-Moreover, a global $\phi$-measures is finitely satisfiable in $M$ iff its corresponding regular Borel probability measure is finitely satisfiale in $M$.
+Moreover, a global $\phi$-measure is finitely satisfiable in $A$ iff its corresponding regular Borel probability measure is finitely satisfiable in $A$.

 (iv) The closed convex hull of Dirac measures $\delta(x)$ on $S_{\phi}({\cal U})$ is exactly all regular Borel probability measures $\mu(x)$ on $S_{\phi}({\cal U})$.
-Moreover, the closed convex hull of Dirac measures on $S_{\phi}({\cal U})$ which are finitely satisfiable in $M$ is exactly all regular Borel probability measures $\mu(x)$ on $S_{\phi}({\cal U})$ which are finitely satisfiable in $M$.
+Moreover, the closed convex hull of Dirac measures on $S_{\phi}({\cal U})$ which are finitely satisfiable in $A$ is exactly all regular Borel probability measures $\mu(x)$ on $S_{\phi}({\cal U})$ which are finitely satisfiable in $A$.

-(v) There is a correspondence between global $M$-finitely satisfiable $\phi$-measures $\mu(x)$ and the functions in the pointwise closure of all functions of the form $\frac{1}{n}\sum_1^n \theta(a_i,y)$ on $S_{\theta^*}(M)$, where $\theta$ is a $\phi^*$-formula,\footnote{Recall that a $\phi$-formula is a Boolean combination of instances of $\phi(x,b)$, $b\in M$.} $a_i\in M$, and $\theta(a_i,q)=1$ if and only if $\theta(a_i,y)\in q$. \end{Fact} The above fact actually shows the ideology that we follow in this article.
+(v) There is a correspondence between global $A$-finitely satisfiable $\phi$-measures $\mu(x)$ and the functions in the pointwise closure of all functions of the form $\frac{1}{n}\sum_1^n \theta(a_i,y)$ on $S_{\theta^*}(A)$, where $\theta$ is a $\phi^*$-formula,\footnote{Recall that a $\phi^*$-formula is a Boolean combination of instances of $\phi(a,y)$, $a\in A$.} $a_i\in A$, and $\theta(a_i,q)=1$ if and only if $\theta(a_i,y)\in q$. \end{Fact} The above fact actually shows the ideology that we follow in this article.
 That is, the finitely satisfied (and invariant) measures in this paper are {\em functions} on specific topological spaces.
 The reader of this article can become more familiar with our approach as well as its historical trend by reading \cite{K3}, \cite{K-definable}, \cite{KP} and \cite{K-GC}.

 {\bf Convention.} Recall that every regular Borel probability measure $\mu$ has a unique completion $\bar \mu$.
-In this paper, without loose of generality we can assume that every measure is complete.
+In this paper, without loss of generality we can assume that every measure is complete.
 That is, $\mu=\bar\mu$.
 (The crucial notion of this paper (i.e. Definition~\ref{dependent measure}) is neutral to completion.
 Cf. Remark~\ref{remark-1}(ii) below.)